Smiling woman and colleagues clapping in a meeting room.

 The goal is not to check boxes but to create meaningful change.
 Start with assessment, choose strategies wisely, and commit to ongoing evaluation and adjustment of your DE&I efforts.
 This approach will be far more effective in eliminating ageism and creating an age-inclusive workplace that benefits employees of all generations and the organisation as a whole.

-Bridge the expectation gap: Get more insights on 2024 talent trends
+Compete on clarity: Get more insights on 2025 talent trends

-It covers career insights that talent leaders and hiring professionals need to know to attract and retain talent.
-Download our report or use our interactive online tool to gain deeper, up-to-date insights into the current talent market.
+It offers practical insights for talent leaders and hiring professionals looking to attract, engage, and retain top talent in a rapidly evolving market.
+Download the full report or use our interactive online tool to access deeper, real-time insights tailored to your hiring needs.

 Read more: